PrysmianGroup/.github/profile/README.md

 ```

 Example of an old Claremont Wareflow repo that is no longer receiving updates
-and should be archived.
+and should be archived.<br />2022 represents the year the repo was archived, not the year it was last updated.

  ```
- cla_wareflow_archive2019
+ cla_wareflow_archive2022
  ```

  Example of related repos within the same plant supporting the same technology.